-Jon Huntsman Sr., Utah billionaire and philanthropist, dies
+Correction: Obit-Jon Huntsman Sr story

 Continue Reading Below

+SALT LAKE CITY (AP) — Utah billionaire and philanthropist Jon Huntsman Sr., who overcame poverty to become one of the state's most successful and powerful people, died Friday at age 80.

 Huntsman's longtime assistant Pam Bailey said he died in Salt Lake City but she declined to name a cause of death.
+The Huntsman Corp., which he founded, said in a statement that Huntsman died at his home, surrounded by family.

-Huntsman was the founder and longtime executive chairman of Huntsman Corp., a $13 billion company that refines raw materials that go into thousands of products.
+Huntsman was the founder and longtime executive chairman of the $11 billion company that refines raw materials that go into thousands of products.
 He was also the father of Jon Huntsman Jr., the U.S. ambassador to Russia and former Utah governor, presidential candidate and ambassador to China and Singapore.

 The elder Huntsman and his family have given away more than $1.4 billion, including donations to a Salt Lake City cancer institute that bears his name.

-Note: This story has been updated to correct the current value of the Huntsman Corp.
-It is $11 billion, not $13 billion.